-Over the years we’ve seen organizations take a variety of approaches to translating content.
+We’ve seen organizations take a variety of approaches to translating content.
 Although some of these may be okay for companies with small, infrequent translation requirements, we’ve run into four methods that often hang on long after some businesses’ translation needs have become regular and extensive.
 Using these tactics may seem cheap, but in the long run they can end up costing much more than they saved.

-One: Using bilingual employees to do translations
+One: Ask bilingual employees to translate

 Some businesses tell us they don’t have any translation needs because they have employees who take care of it for them.
 Bilingual employees speak with the occasional Spanish-speaking customer or translate brief emails.
 But sometimes company leaders, even leaders of large companies, believe they can continue to rely on their employees for more extensive translation jobs such as marketing materials, websites, manuals, etc. One thing that can be said for employees as translators is that they are well acquainted with the industry terminology.
 But this possible advantage is usually greatly outweighed by these drawbacks: